Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 Make it cherry tomato and bocconcini focaccia with

-• 2 cups 500 ml of your favorite cherry or grape tomatoes
+• 2 cups favorite cherry or grape tomatoes

 • 3 cloves garlic finely chopped